Skip to content

 Engaging low-income families in education research: An interdisciplinary exploratory study

-Kate Hoskins, Professor of Education at Brunel University Emma Wainwright, Reader at Brunel University
+Kate Hoskins, Professor of Education at Brunel University Emma Wainwright, Professor at Brunel University

 Our comparative research project considered the challenges encountered when engaging low-income families in education research in the UK and China.
 In this blog post we highlight the context, study and key findings.